LetMeGoogleIt4You/CiscoZeroTouch/Pull-based/README.md

 Use a naming convention like <device_serial_number>-config.cfg for the config files.

 4) Testing File Transfer
-To ensure the files can be accessed by devices, perform a test transfer from a device.
+To ensure the files server is working, perform a test transfer from a one of devices.

 ```
 copy http://192.168.131.10/somefile flash: